-Friends-In-Need Foundation is led by a Board of Trustees (BOT).
+Friends-In-Need Foundation International is led by a Board of Trustees (BOT).
 The Board of Trustees is the highest Policy making organ of the Foundation.
 Members are appointed on merit, mostly from among experienced professionals with good track records and practical management skills.
 Currently, the following persons constitute the BOT:

 Sir Adolphus Obasi Mbamara Ekejiuba, B. Sc.
 (Hons), KSJI – Chairman